lukecampbell/ipython-notebooks/creating_wakari_environments.md

 pip install SPARQLWrapper   # Successfully installed SPARQLWrapper rdflib isodate html5lib pip install ulmo   # Successfully installed ulmo appdirs beautifulsoup4 mock suds
 ```

+6. Create a notebook and select this new environment from the dropdown inside the notebook page.
+When you then share this notebook (by clicking the "Share" button next to the notebook name in the file browser), you will have the opportunity to include the custom environment.